La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 ###  Conjunctions, Mixtures and Masses

-The conjunction _``fe''_ has several functions depending on what it joins.
+The conjunction _fe_ has several functions depending on what it joins.
 First, when it joins phrase predicates it makes a collection of phrases with the same arguments; usually it is unseen in this function since the first tone `-' is usually sufficient to cue a parallel phrase compound.

 >